sourcebots/volunteer-docs/content/essential-knowledge/how-to-contribute-code.md

-A guide on how to contribute code
+# A guide on how to contribute code

+Welcome!
+If you're new to GitHub and open source, it can seem quite difficult to get started.
+Here is a step-by-step guide on how to contribute code to the SourceBots project!

-## How to set up github
+## How to set up GitHub
+Create a GitHub account: https://github.com/join

+It's useful to stay logged in, so it's as easy as possible to keep up to date and make contributions

 ## How to choose something to work on
+Have a look at [TODO: find page]

 ## Encouragement to make small changes
+We encourage you to make any changes, however small. e.g. if you spot a spelling error somewhere, why not fix it and make a pull request?
+This is a good way to familiarise yourself with the process, and is a good stepping stone towards larger contributions.

 ## How to make a small change (e.g. to website / docs) using GitHub online editor: *all* the steps.
 Make a commit to a new branch, submit a PR.
 In detail, for people who have never used git.
+TODO.

 ## How to set up git on your local machine
+TODO: join this with the later documentation. + perhaps add an external guide

 ## Using git by CLI / GitHub desktop app (e.g. adding some code)
 ## Conventions for PRs, commits, comments